-(2) Permitting an employee to leave the employee's assigned work areas during normal work hours without following applicable rules and regulations and policies pertaining to leaves, unless the employee is requested by a legislator or legislative committee to appear before a legislative committee;

-(3) Authorizing an employee to represent the employee's personal opinions as the opinions of a state agency; or

-(4) Restricting or precluding disciplinary action taken against a state employee if: the employee [knows the disclosure to be false or which the employee discloses with reckless disregard for its truth or falsity] knew that the information was false; the information is closed or is confidential under the provisions of the open meetings law or any other law; or the disclosure relates to the employee's own violations, mismanagement, gross waste of funds, abuse of authority or endangerment of the public health or safety.

-4. As used in this section, "disciplinary action" means any dismissal, demotion, transfer, reassignment, suspension, reprimand, warning of possible dismissal or withholding of work, whether or not the withholding of work has affected or will affect the employee's compensation.

-5. Any employee may file an administrative appeal whenever the employee alleges that disciplinary action was taken against the employee in violation of this section.
+- (2) Permitting an employee to leave the employee's assigned work areas during normal work hours without following applicable rules and regulations and policies pertaining to leaves, unless the employee is requested by a legislator or legislative committee to appear before a legislative committee; - (3) Authorizing an employee to represent the employee's personal opinions as the opinions of a state agency; or - (4) Restricting or precluding disciplinary action taken against a state employee if: the employee knew that the information was false; the information is closed or is confidential under the provisions of the open meetings law or any other law; or the disclosure relates to the employee's own violations, mismanagement, gross waste of funds, abuse of authority or endangerment of the public health or safety. - 4.
+As used in this section, "disciplinary action" means any dismissal, demotion, transfer, reassignment, suspension, reprimand, warning of possible dismissal or withholding of work, whether or not the withholding of work has affected or will affect the employee's compensation. - 5.
+Any employee may file an administrative appeal whenever the employee alleges that disciplinary action was taken against the employee in violation of this section.
 The appeal shall be filed with the state personnel advisory board; provided that the appeal shall be filed with the appropriate agency review board or body of nonmerit agency employers which have established appeal procedures substantially similar to those provided for merit employees in subsection 5 of section 36.390, RSMo.
 The appeal shall be filed within thirty days of the alleged disciplinary action.
 Procedures governing the appeal shall be in accordance with chapter 36, RSMo.
 If the board or appropriate review body finds that disciplinary action taken was unreasonable, the board or appropriate review body shall modify or reverse the agency's action and order such relief for the employee as the board considers appropriate.
 If the board finds a violation of this section, it may review and recommend to the appointing authority that the violator be suspended on leave without pay for not more than thirty days or, in cases of willful or repeated violations, may review and recommend to the appointing authority that the violator forfeit the violator's position as a state officer or employee and disqualify the violator for appointment to or employment as a state officer or employee for a period of not more than two years.
-The decision of the board or appropriate review body in such cases may be appealed by any party pursuant to law.

-6. Each state agency shall prominently post a copy of this section in locations where it can reasonably be expected to come to the attention of all employees of the agency.
+The decision of the board or appropriate review body in such cases may be appealed by any party pursuant to law. - 6.
+Each state agency shall prominently post a copy of this section in locations where it can reasonably be expected to come to the attention of all employees of the agency. - 7.
+(1) In addition to the remedies in subsection 6 of this section, a person who alleges a violation of this section may bring a civil action for damages within ninety days after the occurrence of the alleged violation.